MAKEUP PRODUCTS (NON-PERMANENT)

 31648

-Chemicals associated with cancer can be found in food and various other common goods.
-However, no group of consumer goods is accountable to less government management than cosmetics and other personal care products, including Blush Refill.
-Though most of the chemicals and contaminants in cosmetics most likely present minimal risk, being exposed to some has been associated with major health disorders, such as cancer.
+Contaminants and chemicals associated with cancer can be found in water, food, and several other common goods.
+However, no sector of consumer goods is accountable to less government management than cosmetics and other personal care products, including Blush Refill.
+Although many of the chemicals and contaminants in cosmetics and personal care products likely pose minimal risk, subjection to some is associated with critical health disorders, such as cancer.